You’ll be prevented from making day trades in the instances listed below.

 You can’t day trade while you’re in a day trade call.
-You can resolve your day trade call by depositing funds or selling shares, but you won’t be able to day trade until the day after you settle your call.
+You can resolve your day trade call by depositing funds, but you won’t be able to day trade until the day after you settle your call.
 This means that if you deposit funds to cover your day trade call on Monday after market close, you won’t be able to day trade until Wednesday’s market open.

 Uncovered Day Trade Call